gdepeute/dae.notes/cust.deloitte.md

   - Cnsulting for 20 years in DOD space
   - Military Intelligence Officer
   - Focus on advanced analytics
+  - AirForce API and Weather Data they have
 - Anthony Spadaro
 - Ty Yazujian / Data Scientist